Remembering Rep. Jim Hagedorn: A Good Guy Who Never Gave Up

 During a rancorous district-wide convention, in which the elder Hagedorn seconded his son's nomination by vowing "Jim will fight Barack Obama's socialist agenda," the younger Hagedorn lost.

 Four years later, he came back, was again beaten at the convention, but won the resulting primary over the convention-endorsed candidate, "something that almost never happens in Minnesota," as Hagedorn liked to remind Newsmax.
-In 2014 and 2016, he drew 45% and 49.6% respectively against Democratic Rep. Tim Walz.
+In 2014 and 2016, he drew 45% and 49.6% respectively against then-Rep. Tim Walz, D-Minn.

 When Walz relinquished his House seat to run for governor in 2018, Hagedorn was by then as well known as a sitting congressman.
 In finally seeing his dream of serving in Congress come true, the Republican hopeful edged out former Obama administration official and liberal Democrat Dan Feehan by less than 2,000 votes out of more than 290,000 cast.